scross92/sigma3_mutants_RNAseq_analysis/README.md

 # sigma3_mutants_RNAseq_analysis
-This repo has the scripts used to analyze the RNAseq data generated from Guo Y et al.
+This repo has the scripts used to analyze the RNAseq data generated from Guo Y et al., PLoS Pathogens, 2021

-The raw sequencing data can be found on NCBIs SRA under BioProject XXX
+The raw sequencing data can be found on NCBIs SRA under BioProject PRJNA699030

 The following scripts perform: